-Rights

-- 1. To be safe at school.

-- 2. To be treated fairly.

-- 3. To be spoken to and listened to politely.

-- 4. To have your learning supported.

-- 5. Not to be discriminated against.

-Responsibilities

-- 1. To follow school rules and behaviour code. - 2.
-To look after the school environment. - 3.
-To respect the rights of others. - 4.
-To complete all required school work to the best of your ability.
+Rights Responsibilities To be safe at school.
+To be treated fairly.
+To be spoken to and To follow school rules and listened to politely.
+To have your learning behaviour code.
+To look after the school supported.
+Not to be discriminated environment.
+To respect the rights of others.
+To complete all required school against. work to the best of your ability.